isomerpages/moe-westspringpri-P0/pages/MOE Sexuality Education in Schools.md

 <b>Please Note:</b><br>
 <i>*For 2023, the Primary 5 lesson “Did You Know?” will also be conducted for the Primary 6 cohort. </i>

+<h5>INFORMATION FOR PARENTS</h5>
+<p>8.
+Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. </p>
+<p>9.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <b>here</b>.
+The completed opt-out form is to be submitted by 1 April 2023.</p>
+<p>10.
+Parents can contact the school at <a href="mailto:westspring_ps@moe.edu.sg">westspring_ps@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.</p>